For this tutorial we do not offer a free download of the pattern.

 Lacing sewing technique:

-- Cutting a thread (polyester or linen): take an armful = length with arms outstretched so as not to have to handle meters of thread.
+- Cutting a thread (polyester or linen): take an arm's length = arm's length outstretched so as not to have to handle meters of thread.

-- Thread a needle through each end of the thread (see sewing guide).
+- Thread a needle onto each end of the thread (see the sewing guide).

 SEE THE SIMPLIFIED SEWING GUIDE >

-- Place the two P1 pieces next to each other.
+- Position the two P1 pieces next to each other.

-- Insert the needles into the first holes of each P1 piece (facing each other).
+- Insert the needles into the first holes of each piece P1 (face to face).

-- Take a needle and insert it diagonally into the hole (like lacing a shoe).
+- Take a needle and insert it into the hole diagonally (like when tying shoelaces).

 - Do the same with the second needle and so on.

-- Once you reach the bottom of the piece, go back up and sew in the other direction.
+- Once you reach the bottom of the piece, go back up by sewing in the other direction.

 - Tie a knot to close the seam.